embercsi/ember-csi/README.md

     $ pkill -USR1 cinderlib-csi
 ```

-And for containers we can do:
+And for the container (assuming its named `cinderlib-csi` like in the examples) we can do:

 ```
-    $ docker kill -sUSR1 $container
+    $ docker kill -sUSR1 cinderlib-csi
 ```

 If we are using `rpdb` then we'll have to connect to the port: